View all web browser and mobile devices available in our cloud-based test lab.

 After a very long history behind the Android market, and the recent Android 11 GA, Google is enforcing a new method of application development and delivery process.
-Up until quite recently, each Android application binary would have been built, signed, and deployed in a format of .APK to Google Play.
+Up until quite recently, each Android application binary would have been built, signed, and deployed in the format of .APK to Google Play.

 As of today, Google already supports the new Android applications under the type and format of APKs.
 This new change also ties in with the rise of progressive web apps (PWAs) that Google initiated a while ago to also improve the end user experience, and reduce app size and network/environment dependencies.